-In the event that no fire, filter, or purification tablets can be had, the safest bet is fresh rain water, snow, and the fast moving, fresh water.
+In the event that you have no access to fire, filter, or purification tablets, the safest bet is fresh rainwater, snow, and fast-moving, fresh water.
 This can be a gamble, but it is better than dying from dehydration.
 Water is so critical to survival I would not even go for a short hike without a canteen or 16 oz. bottle of water on my person.

 On a side note, most people don’t drink enough water to maintain healthy levels as a matter of course.
 People who constantly consume sugary soda, sweet tea, coffee, and alcohol, while neglecting basic water, will already be partially dehydrated when and if the survival situation begins.

 Latest posts by Professor Paul Markel (see all)

 - Barbell Training Saved My Life - May 13th, 2021

 - Smoke Grenades and You: Shutter Bomb [Review] - April 14th, 2021